Using a multi-sampled kit

 1. Find all slices that have a tuning ('tune') that is closest to the incoming desired pitch.

-2. If there are multiple candidates, pick one at random.
+2. If there are multiple candidates, pick one at random (NOTE: this can be used creatively for, for example, "humanizing" percussion).

 3. Play the found slice.